-Coughing up blood is what it sounds like—when you cough up blood, expelling it from the throat, lungs, or any other part of the respiratory tract.
+Seeing blood when you cough can be alarming, whether it’s a large or small amount.
+Coughing up blood is nearly always a symptom of a disease.
+The blood can come from the nose, throat, upper airways, or lungs.
 The medical term for coughing up blood is hemoptysis.
-The seriousness of the condition depends on the amount of blood and the length of time the blood is being coughed up, but, a you’ll read below, it should never be ignored.
+The seriousness of the condition depends on the amount of blood and the length of time the blood is being coughed up, but this symptom should never be ignored.

 It’s important to contact your doctor any time you cough up blood, as it may be sign of a serious respiratory condition.
 Get immediate help if:

 - you begin coughing up blood following a fall or injury to the chest

 - you cough up more than a few teaspoons of blood